 Research indicates that the tripeptide, which consists of the amino acids glycine, histidine, and lysine, may have copper affinity and provide regenerative and protective action.
 GHK-Cu has been hypothesized to potentially impact skin cell regenerative processes, collagen production, and DNA repair.

-According to researchers, the copper ion in GHK-Cu appears to enter cells due to a possible coordination with nitrogen from histidine and oxygen from lysine, among other things.
+According to researchers, the copper ion in GHK-Cu appears to enter cells due to possible coordination with nitrogen from histidine and oxygen from lysine, among other things.
 Copper oxidation changes are considered essential for dozens of enzymes, including lysyl peroxidase, which appears to regulate connective tissue production; copper is essential for oxygenation, iron metabolism, and neurotransmission, among many other potential biological activities.
-It is thought that GHK-Cu’s biological activity may be influenced by copper signaling.
+It is thought that GHK-Cu’s biological activity may be influenced by copper signalling.
 Stem cells appear to need a certain amount of copper to function properly.

 GHK-Cu Peptide and Hair Follicles

 Many skin and hair research studies have examined GHK-Cu due to its perceived potential, as first theorized in a 2018 study by Dr.Pickart and colleagues.
-A synopsis of the key results from the studies suggest that the peptide may influence hair development cycles.
+A synopsis of the key results from the studies suggests that the peptide may influence hair development cycles.

-Researchers suggest that GHK may contribute to length and rapid development of the follicle, which contributing to the structural integrity of the hair via the added influence of collagen, a protein considered to be essential for hair development.
-Pickart et al. suggested 1988 that GHK-Cu may have spurred fibroblasts to produce more collagen.
+Researchers suggest that GHK may contribute to the length and rapid development of the follicle, which contributes to the structural integrity of the hair via the added influence of collagen, a protein considered to be essential for hair development.
+Pickart et al. suggested in 1988 that GHK-Cu may have spurred fibroblasts to produce more collagen.
 They also noted that GHK may have in situ healing impacts due to a GHK triplet in type I collagen.

 When rats were exposed to the peptide in one particular study, a comparable copper-binding peptide (PC1031) was suggested to promote follicular growth, as suggested by 1993 research by Uno and Kurata.
 This spurred research to develop a compound to have an impact similar to PC1031’s.